-Manuscripts should be submitted online to Clarivate Analytics manuscript submission site (http://mc.manuscriptcentral.com/journals-clarivate).
+Manuscripts should be submitted online to the journal's manuscript submission site.
 Manuscripts published previously in print or electronic format, or submitted for consideration elsewhere, are not acceptable.
-Publication of submitted manuscripts is contingent on the Editor in Chief’s approval and favorable peer review.
-The journal’s requirements are in accordance with the Uniform Requirements for Manuscripts Submitted to Biomedical Journals from the International Committee of Medical Journal Editors (ICMJE).
-Manuscripts should be submitted in Word format, typed double-spaced, preferably using Arial or Times New Roman fonts (font size 10-12), with ample margins and no right justification.
+The journal’s requirements are in accordance with the ICMJE Recommendations for the Conduct, Reporting, Editing and Publication of Scholarly Work in Medical Journals.
+Manuscripts should be submitted in Word format, typed, double-spaced, preferably using Arial or Times New Roman fonts (font size 10-12), with ample margins and no right justification.
 Manuscripts should be logically divided into sections and subsections as appropriate and should include a summary (150-200 words) of the objectives, major points and conclusions of the article, text, acknowledgments/disclosures, references and, where appropriate, figures, tables and legends.

 Drug monographs should include the following sections (where applicable):

 Summary.
-A brief summary (of no more than 150 words) of the main points addressed.
+A brief summary (no more than 150 words) of the main points addressed.

 Background.
 A brief introduction covering a specific condition, target or class of agents related to the drug/biologic in question.